mdliss/messageai/memory-bank/progress.md

 - read receipts use lastSeenAt pattern (cheap) instead of readBy arrays (expensive)
 - **CRITICAL FIX:** members subcollection now has real-time listener via useConversationMembers hook
 - members state updates in real-time when other user opens chat and updates lastSeenAt
+- **CRITICAL FIX:** lastSeenAt initialized to epoch (1970-01-01) on conversation creation
+- **MIGRATION RUN:** reset all existing conversation members to epoch timestamps
 - single check (✓) shows for sent but unread messages
 - blue double check (✓✓) shows when all other members have seen the message
+- status changes happen in real-time as other users view messages
 - messages stored in subcollection: /conversations/{cid}/messages/{mid}
 - real-time updates work via onSnapshot listener
 - works offline with automatic sync on reconnect
+- multi-user testing verified all features working correctly

 ---